Public encouraged to share memories of Long House events

 “We have been told that it was used as a daycare during World War II, but I’m finding out from people who’ve responded — I did put something out on Facebook — that it was more during the 1950s when it was a nursery school,” Kleinberg said.
 “That was during the Korean War.
 Our thinking has been that those children who attended the daycare or nursery school during World War II may no longer be alive.”

-Kleinberg mentioned that the Long House was also used at one time by the Beta Sigma Fi sorority that packaged bandages for the American Red Cross.
+Kleinberg mentioned that the Long House was also used at one time by the Beta Sigma Phi sorority that packaged bandages for the American Red Cross.

 “We still have a big cabinet of all those bandages,” she said.